University Degree in Emergency Psychology and Behavioural and Cognitive Therapy

 ■ Differentiate psychological impacts on victims.

-Module 2: Early interventions for emergency professionals.
+Module 2: Early intervention for emergency professionals.

 ■ Identify the specificity linked to the culture of the emergency professions.